rafaqz/Mixers.jl/README.md

 Mixers.jl provides mixin macros, for writing, well, "DRY" code.

 Mixers useful when types share a subset of fields but have no common concrete type, or adding one would add unnecessary, annoying nesting.
-Generally it shouldn't be a replacement for regular composition!
+Generally it shouldn't be a replacement for regular composition.

 The @mix and @premix macros generate custom macros that can add fields to any struct, preserving parametric types and macros such as @with_kw from